 Applications lacking in supporting material will not be considered for evaluation nor will the applicant be contacted to send the missing material.

-If you are applying for a production fund, you need to submit a selection of edited scenes from the submitted project.
-You can send a trailer in addition to the edited scenes.
+If applying for a production grant, the applicant must submit a selection of edited scenes (not less than five minutes in length) from the submitted project.
+A trailer can be sent along with the edited scenes.

-If you are applying with a project that is partly or fully animated, the submission of a mood board is mandatory.
+If applying with a project that is partly or fully animated, the applicant must submit a mood board.

-Supporting files/samples for submitted project and previous works smaller than 10 MB can be uploaded directly to the application.
+Supporting files/samples for submitted projects and previous works smaller than 10 MB should be uploaded directly with the application.

-Supporting files/samples for submitted project and previous works exceeding 10 MB should be included as links to files on sharing websites (such as Dropbox, Vimeo, YouTube…).
+Supporting files/samples for submitted projects and previous works exceeding 10 MB should be included as links to files on file-sharing or hosting websites (such as Dropbox, Vimeo, YouTube…).

 Following the submission deadline, AFAC will conduct an administrative check to ensure that applications are complete and adhere to the guidelines.
 Only applications that pass the administrative check will be processed.
-An independent readers’ committee will then assess the received proposals and select the applications to be sent to the independent jurors’ committee which will assess the preselected applications and choose the projects to be granted.
-Please see Evaluation Process for more details.
+An independent readers committee will then assess the submitted proposals and select the applications to be sent to the independent jurors committee.
+The jurors will assess the selected applications and choose the projects to be awarded grants.
+Please see the AFAC Evaluation Process document for more details.

-An automatic email will be sent to the applicants whose projects did not pass the preselection phase.
+An automatic email will be sent to the applicants whose projects do not pass the initial selection phase.

-The grant winners will be announced and published on the AFAC website and Facebook page after the jury meetings conclude.
-An automatic email will be sent to applicants whose projects were not selected to receive grants.
+The grant winners will be announced and published on the AFAC website and social media platforms after the jury meetings conclude.
+An automatic email will be sent to applicants whose projects are not selected to receive grants.